 Optimal macronutrients balance

 The balanced approach is for 50% of your calories to come from carbohydrates, 25% from lipids (fats) and 25% from proteins.
-However, each person is different, has different health condition and goals, so your diet should be decided on after taking all factors into consideration.
-This calculator is a good start, though.
+However, each person is different, has a different health condition and goals, so your diet should be decided on after taking all factors into consideration.

 Weight loss by controlling macronutrient intake